datafolklabs/cement/doc/source/dev/logging.rst

 The above is displayed in order of 'severity' you can say.
 If the log level is set to 'INFO', you will receive all 'info' messages and above .. including warning, error, and fatal.
 However, you will not receive DEBUG level messages.
-The same goes for a log level of 'WARN', where you will receive warning, error, and fatal... but you will not receive INFO, or DEBUG level messages.
+The same goes for a log level of 'WARNING', where you will receive warning, error, and fatal... but you will not receive INFO, or DEBUG level messages.

 Changing Log Level
 ------------------